Case Study: How We Reduced a Container Image by 99.7% (800GB to 2GB)

 5. Solution: Building a Custom OCI Tool to Squash 272 Image Layers

-Architecture Rework: The image-manip Scalpel
+Architecture Rework: The image-manip Tool

-Tool Innovation: The High-Performance Operating Room
+Tool Innovation: A High-Performance Environment

 # Create LVM volume group